ebi2kh/React-demo-portfolio/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
 3. Start the development server with `npm start`.

-## Contact

-Feel free to reach out to me through the contact form on the website or via my GitHub profile.

 ## Demo